 Once you know how to recover repressed memories, you’ll find that expressing your anger becomes much more manageable.

 Healing childhood trauma in adults: Possible treatment solutions

 If you were a victim of sexual abuse, emotional abuse, were badly neglected as a child, or were abandoned by your family members or loved ones, then it’s likely that you have buried your childhood trauma in the hope that it would mean no one will ever abandon or neglect you again.

-There are many ways you can confront the negative emotions and behavior associated with childhood trauma.
+There are many ways you can confront the negative emotions and behavior associated with childhood trauma, these include how to go into a spiritual trance, QHHT, and more.
 Here are several examples:

 1. Talk to a Mental Health Professional